 Based on the table above, no construct reliability value is below 0.60.
 For that reason, all constructs are considered adequate to be used in the model.

 Goodness and Fit Criteria for Further Evaluation

-With regard to the evaluation on data normality, such factors as outlier, multi co-linearity and singularity, goodness of fit criteria indices, and causality test have fulfilled the conditions of SEM.
-The table below shows that all of the criteria have good remarks.
-So that, the model can be used to estimate the phenomena studied.
+With regard to the evaluation on data normality, such factors as outlier, multicollinearity and singularity, goodness of fit criteria indices, and causality test have fulfilled the conditions of SEM.